jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 Jdog-Monitor is the upgrade plug-in provided by JD Cloud for the core security components to realize maintenance and upgrade for security related components.

 ### Installation Mode
-Currently only installation method for Linux systems is provided.<br>
 **Linux：**<br>

 1. Download installation package: (download after associating EIP for non-north China regional endpoint)<br>